kate-orlova/spe-tricks/README.md

     * delete child items based on a specific data template;
     * move a certain item to another location;
     * copy a certain item to a new destination;
+    * copy child items to a certain folder;
     * create a new item based on a certain data template in a specific destination;